microsoft/rushstack-websites/websites/rushstack.io/blog/2023-06-16-heft-migration-guide.md

 - The changes here are minimal, since the rig provides most of the build definition
 - The latest `heft-web-rig` uses `heft-webpack5-plugin`, so we had to upgrade from Webpack 4 -> 5 as part of this conversion
-- The `"heftEvent": "post-build"` event no longer exists; instead it must be represented via an equivalent `"taskDependencies"` entry, which references the rig's `"typescript"` task definition
+- The `"heftEvent": "compile"` event no longer exists; instead it must be represented via an equivalent `"taskDependencies"` entry, which references the rig's `"typescript"` task definition

 ### Migrating a "pre-compile" action

-In the above example, we migrated our config file by replacing `"heftEvent": "post-build"` with `"taskDependencies": ["typescript"]`, which accomplishes the same thing by expressing that the action cannot be performed until after the `"typescript"` task has completed.
+In the above example, we migrated our config file by replacing `"heftEvent": "compile"` with `"taskDependencies": ["typescript"]`, which accomplishes the same thing by expressing that the action cannot be performed until after the `"typescript"` task has completed.
 But the `"taskDependencies"` is a unidirectional relationship.
 In this new model, how can we represent an event such as `pre-compile`?